How to Attack Telemarketers Where It Hurts and Ruin Their Day

 Keep going on with this.
 I gave you a start.
 Improvise the rest yourself.
 You can do this.

 The important thing is to keep going.
 Do not ask questions and stop.
 That will only give the telemarketer a chance to say something.
 That’s not what you want.
 You don’t ever want to give up control.

 In most cases you won’t need to keep going very long.
 They will quickly hang up.
 But again, you will feel satisfied.

 Never answer their questions.
 You will have given up control.

 Always maintain control of the conversation yourself.
-Never give them a chance to get anything of value from the conversation.
-This will destroy their confidence in their ability to do their job.
+Never give a telemarketer a chance to get anything of value from the conversation.
+That will destroy their confidence in their ability to do their job.